 Customers receiving recycled water through the dual pipe system are required to check for cross-connections on their property every twelve months.

 Remember to mark off the cross-connection check sticker located in your electrical meter box to help you keep track of when the last cross-connection check occurred.
 Plumbers are required to conduct checks when carrying out new plumbing works in your home.
-Western Water will also conduct audits in line with the Victorian Building Authority requirements.
+Greater Western Water will also conduct audits in line with the Victorian Building Authority requirements.

 How to check for recycled water cross-connections